Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Not have a spouse who has owned a home while being your spouse

-Buyers are eligible to receive a rebate of up to $4,475.
-The eligibility requirements are the same as the province requirements with the addition of the following:
+Eligible buyers in the City of Toronto may receive a rebate for the payment of land transfer taxes of up to $4,475.
+The eligibility requirements are the same as the provincial requirements listed above, with the addition of the following:

-• If the purchaser is not a Canadian citizen or resident but becomes one within 18 months of the transfer of the property, they can apply for the rebate.
+• If the purchaser is not a Canadian citizen or resident but becomes one within 18 months of the property transfer, they can apply for the rebate.

 In B.C. first-time homebuyers can qualify for either a full land transfer tax exemption or a partial exemption.